Zwentibold: King of Lotharingia

 In the summer of 893 Arnulf received pleas of intervention against Wido of Spoleto from Pope Formosus and Berengar of Friuli, king of Italy.
 Arnulf sent Zwentibold down the Brenner Pass with an army who joined forces with Berengar in Verona.
 The two marched to Wido's capital, Pavia, and besieged it unsuccessfully, finally abandoning the siege.
 According to Liutprand of Cremona, Zwentibold accepted money from Wido in order to leave, although it is not clear if it was in the form of a personal bribe or a tribute to his father.
 Zwentibold's retreat was nonetheless seen as a failure, but after learning details of the campaign, Arnulf summoned a stronger army and personally led it to Italy and took Pavia a few months later.

 As a part of the plans to integrate Lotharingia into the East Frankish realm, the rule of King Zwentibold was enforced by his father, supported by the archbishops Herman I of Cologne and Ratbod of Trier, against the resistance of the local nobility.
 As he helped the common population too much, he began to be hated in a few years.
 He was fighting unruly nobles when his father Arnulf died in 899 and the legitimate son Louis the Child became king of East Francia at the age of six.

 Death and legacy

 Zwentibold attempted to take advantage of the succession of his minor half-brother to establish complete independence for his Lotharingian kingdom.
 However, after he had lost his father's backing, the entire nobility supported Louis and asked him to intervene.
-In 900, Count Reginar I of Hainault rose against Zwentibold and slew him near present-day Susteren.
+In 900, Count Reginar I of Hainault and Odoacer rose against Zwentibold and slew him in battle that year, on the river Meuse, near present-day Susteren.
 His remains are buried at Susteren Abbey.

-After Zwentibold's death, King Louis the Child also ruled over Lotharingia.
-However, under his reign the East Frankish realm disintegrated and from 903 Zwentibold's kingdom was administered by the Lahngau Count Gebhard, a scion of the Conradine dynasty, who received the title of a Duke of Lorraine.
+After Zwentibold's death, King Louis the Child ruled over Lotharingia.
+However, under his reign the East Frankish realm disintegrated and from 903 Zwentibold's kingdom was administered by the Lahngau Count Gebhard, a scion of the Conradine dynasty, who received the title of Duke of Lorraine.

+Family

 In 897, he married Oda, a daughter of Duke Otto I of Saxony.
 He had three daughters, who are mentioned in the Gesta episcoporum Leodensium: